comus3/GJF/README.md

 3. **Run the Program:**
    - Execute the `main.py` code.
    - Complete the input boxes with the required information.
-   - Click "Generate Outputs" to create `mail.txt` and `motif.pdf` files in the output folder.
+   - Click "Generate Outputs" to create `mail.txt` and `motiv.pdf` files in the output folder.
    - Review the generated files; if satisfied, click "Send" to send the email.
    - The program will update an Excel file with the sent email information for tracking purposes.